Frequently Asked Questions

 Live Share can be used with chat, instant messaging, or email technologies.
 We’ve observed that many collaborative interactions between developers start in these tools.
 However, when the discussion is about code, they often get to a point where it’s simply too hard to explain a problem with text, code snippets, or single files - more context is needed.

 Live Share can be used for many things, such as: seeking help on an issue, resolving a bug, pair programming, conducting a coding interview, or performing an ad-hoc review before a code commit or a pull-request.

 With web-based editors, both teammates need to use the same web app to get collaborative benefits, which may not be their primary, day-to-day editor.
 Many web-based editors assume that you are building and deploying into a Virtual Machine often hosted in a cloud environment.

 While this may be desirable for many scenarios, developers often want to collaborate on apps that aren’t hosted in a VM or in the cloud.
 With Live Share, you and your teammate can use the capabilities of the tools’ ecosystem in addition to the same capabilities available in web-based editors.

 Live Share goes a step further and enables you to share a debug session.
 This makes it especially useful in enlisting others to help you track down issues that only happen on your machine without altering their development workflow or needing to alter the application design.

-However, our goal is to support the diverse landscape of languages and platforms, to ensure we can enable rich collaboration, regardless of the application type being developed.
+Our goal is to support the diverse landscape of languages and platforms, to ensure we can enable rich collaboration, regardless of the application type being developed.
 See the language and platform support article for details on what works today.
-This is just the start, and we expect to improve this picture moving forward based on feedback.

 What is the roadmap?